madhavpalani/InvoiceApplication/README.md

   Introduced an employee management system to oversee roles, responsibilities, and access levels within the application.

 - **Security Enhancements:**
-  Implemented robust security measures, including password encryption using SHA-256, to safeguard user credentials and sensitive information.
+  Implemented robust security measures, including password encryption using SHA-256, to safeguard credentials and sensitive information.

 ## Module Screenshots
 - Module 1: